taurit/FlashcardSpace.Toolkit/docs/Architecture Decision Records/2024-08-21 How users should pass secret parameters.md

 The order of precedence will be:

-1) Environment variables (override any other source)
+1) Visual Studio Secret Manager (overrides any other source)
-2) The file declared via `--secretsFile` parameter
+2) Environment variables
-3) Visual Studio Secret Manager
+3) The file named `secrets.json`

-See the ["Secrets"](../Secrets.md) article in the user documentation for the concrete names of secrets accepted by the application.
+See the ["Secrets"](../Secrets.md) article in the user documentation for the concrete format of secret parameters accepted by the application.